 - Complete the required program core courses, support courses, and prerequisite requirements.

-- Acquire a minimum of one third of the required 100-level or above credit hours at MCC to earn a degree; these hours must count toward the degree being earned.
+- Acquire a minimum of one fourth of the required 100-level or above credit hours at MCC to earn a degree; non-course transfer equivalency (credit brought in through a non-standard method) may, at the discretion of the Registrar’s Office, be excluded from this calculation.
+These hours must count toward the degree being earned.

-- Acquire a minimum of one third of the required 100-level or above credit hours at MCC to earn a certificate of proficiency; these hours must count toward the certificate being earned.
+- Acquire a minimum of one fourth of the required 100-level or above credit hours at MCC to earn a certificate of proficiency; non-course transfer equivalency (credit brought in through a non-standard method) may, at the discretion of the Registrar’s Office, be excluded from this calculation.
+These hours must count toward the certificate being earned.

 - Meet MCC’s ongoing enrollment requirements in order to be subject to the catalog of initial enrollment.
 Students not meeting MCC’s ongoing enrollment requirements will fall under the catalog requirements currently in effect.